29 Jan 2022 Beer Holidays

 National walk your dog backwards day?
 Who cares?

-While 2020 was a doozie that eliminated the capability of some events, many others pivoted to doing online events as well as other creative solutions.
-No pandemic can stop us from wanting to share a beer with friends and family, so this 2021 beer holidays list can provide you with some great excuses to “gather” even if it is on Zoom.
+While 2021 was another year of “unprecedented times” that eliminated the capability of some events, some folks kept with pivoting to doing online events while many others got back to normal in-person.
+No pandemic can stop us from wanting to share a beer with friends and family, so this 2022 beer holidays list can provide you with some great excuses to gather for a cold one!

 1 New Year’s Day